GitLab Runner: Step 2: Create a runner in GitLab

 👋 Welcome to the Stackhero documentation!

-Stackhero gives you an easy-to-use GitLab Runner cloud solution designed to handle your GitLab CI/CD jobs efficiently.
-Here is what you can look forward to:
+Stackhero provides a straightforward GitLab Runner cloud solution that makes running your GitLab CI/CD jobs efficient and hassle-free.
+Here is what you can expect:

-- The Docker executor with Docker-in-Docker support: streamline building and pushing your container images.
+- The Docker executor with Docker-in-Docker support: easily build and push container images as part of your CI/CD process.

-- Available in both 🇪🇺 Europe and 🇺🇸 USA regions.
+- Available in 🇪🇺 Europe and 🇺🇸 USA regions to suit your team's needs.

 Save time: you can connect your first GitLab Runner and start running pipelines in just a few minutes!